willdurand/BazingaJsTranslationBundle/README.markdown

 Now, you just have to specify which translation files to load.

 But _how to do that ?_
-Just by adding a line like below:
+Just by adding a line as below:

 ``` html
 <script type="text/javascript" src="{{ url('bazinga_exposetranslation_js', { 'domain_name': 'DOMAIN_NAME' } }}"></script>
 ```

-This will use the current `locale` and will provide translated message for each `DOMAIN_NAME.locale.*` files.
+This will use the current `locale` and will provide translated messages for each `DOMAIN_NAME.locale.*` files of your project.

 #### Locale

-You can specify a `locale`:
+You can specify a `locale` if you want, just add the `_locale` parameter:

 ``` html
 <script type="text/javascript" src="{{ url('bazinga_exposetranslation_js', { 'domain_name': 'DOMAIN_NAME', '_locale' : 'LOCALE' } }}"></script>